 GR: Volunteering has so many positive outcomes for both the individual volunteer and the community.
 The Centre for Volunteering runs the NSW Volunteer of the Year Awards every year and I have the privilege of meeting thousands of people who do something.

-One of the young people who is an award winner has gone through incredible personal hardship in her life and was helped out by a volunteer organisation and as she has transitioned into a more stable lifestyle, she has decided to go back and volunteer herself through helping young people going through similar circumstances.
+One of the young people who is an award winner has gone through incredible personal hardship in her life and was helped out by a volunteer organisation.
+As she has transitioned into a more stable lifestyle, she decided to go back and volunteer herself.
+She is helping young people going through similar circumstances.